ksjefferies/readme-generator/README.md

 A command-line application that accepts user input in order to general a high-quality, professional ReadMe.md file.
 The ReadMe file will include the title of the application,The description, table of contents, Installation, Usage, License, Contributors, Tests, and Questions

 -----
-In this project, we did the following:
+In this project, I did the following:

 - User will start the application from the terminal window and entering node index.js.
 - User will answer the following questions presented: